Bobby Robson: Return to England

-After Robson's contract expired, he returned to England to take up a position in the Football Association's technical department, but following the resignation of Ruud Gullit at Newcastle United, Robson moved to St James' Park in September 1999.
+After Robson's contract with PSV expired, he returned to England to take up a position in the Football Association's technical department.
+Following the resignation of Ruud Gullit as Newcastle United manager, Robson moved to St James' Park in September 1999.
 Robson was disappointed with the club's opening salary offer, stating, "[I]t was miles below the going rate," but negotiated a one-year, £1 million deal.

 In Robson's first home match in charge, bottom-placed Newcastle faced second bottom Sheffield Wednesday, thrashing them 8–0.
 In his first season in charge, 1999–2000, Robson led the club to an 11th-place finish, with 14 wins from his 32 matches in charge.
 In late 2000, following the resignation of ex-Magpies boss Kevin Keegan as England manager, the FA asked Newcastle club chairman Freddy Shepherd to permit Robson to take over in a part-time caretaker capacity, but the request was refused.
 Robson guided Newcastle from bottom of the Premier League to a fourth-place finish in the 2001–02 season.
 The following season, Newcastle finished third, ensuring qualification for the UEFA Champions League for the second consecutive year.

 However, Robson was unable to guide Newcastle through the Champions League qualifying rounds, and the club was dropped to participate in the UEFA Cup for the 2003–04 season.
 At the end of the 2003–04 season, Newcastle finished fifth in the table, five points short of the Champions League qualifying fourth place but reached the semi-finals of the UEFA Cup before losing to Marseille.

 Robson held the Newcastle post until 30 August 2004, when he was dismissed by Freddy Shepherd, after a poor start to the Premier League season and alleged discontent in the dressing room.
 Robson's dismissal followed publication of his off the record observation of his disappointment that only 5,000 fans stayed to see the traditional lap of honour made by the players at St James' Park at the end of the previous season.
 However, he remains held in the highest esteem by some fans; he was granted the Freedom of the City of Newcastle upon Tyne on 2 March 2005.

-Robson's autobiography, entitled Bobby Robson: Farewell but not Goodbye was released in 2005.
+Robson's second autobiography, entitled Bobby Robson: Farewell but not Goodbye was released in 2005.
 The title is based on one of his quotes upon leaving the England job in 1990: "I'm here to say goodbye—maybe not goodbye but farewell."
-In the book, Robson was critical of Shepherd, claiming that while manager he was denied information regarding the players' contracts and transfer negotiations.
+Robson was critical of Shepherd in the book, claiming that he was denied information regarding the players' contracts and transfer negotiations by Shepherd while Robson was manager.
 He also criticised Shepherd and the club's deputy chairman Douglas Hall, for their focus on the first team and St James' Park, causing them to neglect less glamorous issues, such as the training ground, youth development and talent scouts.
 The club's training ground was later blamed by Graeme Souness, Robson's successor, for a series of injuries to first team players.